 4) Helen Chen’s Asian Kitchen Carbon Steel Wok Stir Fry Pan, 12-inch

 While some use the only stovetop for cooking, many people use a different heat source.
 And if you’re unsure which heat source you’re gonna use then get Helen Chen’s 12-inch carbon steel wok.
 Thanks to its flat bottom design that supports the use of multiple cooking surfaces.
-You can use kitchen stovetop, gas, induction or electric cooktop.
+You can use a kitchen stovetop, gas, induction, or electric cooktop.
 Such versatility of the product makes it worth buying.

 Making this carbon steel wok involves the use of environmentally-friendly materials.
 While carbon steel is recyclable, the bamboo handle is sustainable.
 Speaking of the handle, the 2-tone bamboo is heat-resistant for comfortable use.
 Plus, it does not get very hot even if the flame is on high.
 You can toss ingredients without wrapping a cloth around your hand before grabbing the handle.

-Initially, the color of wok looks like that of steel or aluminum.
-But on using it for a couple of times, the color will change to black.
+Initially, the color of the wok looks like that of steel or aluminum.
+But on using it a couple of times, the color will change to black.
 Not to worry as this is not an issue but a common phenomenon.
 In fact, this black patina provides a smooth and stick-resistant surface to let you cook food conveniently And no sticking of food means easy cleaning.

 - High-quality carbon steel wok for home use

 - Rust will not harm the performance of the cookware